| java.lang.Object | ||

 StreamConfigurationMap#getOutputMinFrameDuration(int, Size).

-Optional - This value may be null
+Optional - This value may be null on some devices.

 Limited capability -

-Present on all camera devices that report being at least HARDWARE_LEVEL_LIMITED
+Present on all camera devices that report being at least HARDWARE_LEVEL_LIMITED devices in the

-android.info.supportedHardwareLevel
+android.info.supportedHardwareLevel key

 The amount of gain applied to sensor data before processing.